January 29, 2025

 Close to 70% of utilities in the US have plans to roll out a managed EV charging program within the next two years.
 They’re doing this by working with software partners to communicate with Wi-Fi-enabled EVs and reduce dependency on complicated hardware installations.

-With software-only means to access information like EV charging locations, charging status, and battery levels, utilities can alert residents and remotely stop charging during peak hours.
+With access to information like EV charging locations, charging status, and battery levels, utilities can alert residents and remotely stop charging during peak hours.

 The future of sustainable mobility is connected